 - Behavioral Economics

-- “Logic-based updating,” Journal of Economic Theory, 2024, 221, 105901.
+- “Logic-based updating,” (with Jinling Ma), Journal of Economic Theory, 2024, 221, 105901.

-- “Learning from a Black Box,” Journal of Economic Theory, 2024, 221, 105886.
+- “Learning from a black box,” (with Shaowei Ke and Brian Wu), Journal of Economic Theory, 2024, 221, 105886.

-- “Cheap talk with prior-biased inferences,” Games and Economic Behavior, 2023, 138, 254-280.
+- “Cheap talk with prior-biased inferences,” (with Wooyoung Lim and Yong-Ju Lee), Games and Economic Behavior, 2023, 138, 254-280.

-- “Pseudo-Bayesian Updating,” Theoretical Economics, 2022, 17(1), 253-289.
+- “Pseudo-Bayesian updating,” Theoretical Economics, 2022, 17(1), 253-289.

 We build on AGM belief revision (Alchourrón et al. (1985)) and propose a class of updating rules called pragmatic rules.
 Pragmatic updating applies to multiple priors and requires that the agent's posteriors be the subset of her priors under which the realized event occurs with probability 1, if such priors exist.
 We construct a propositional language based on qualitative probability and demonstrate the strong relation between belief updating rules and belief revision rules in this language.
 We show that an updating rule is consistent with AGM belief revision if and only if it is pragmatic.
 While maximum likelihood updating is pragmatic in general, full-Bayesian updating is not.
 We characterize maximum likelihood updating within the AGM framework, and show that full-Bayesian updating can be obtained by dropping one of AGM's postulates.